cloudflare/cloudflare-docs/content/magic-wan/zero-trust/cloudflare-gateway.md

 Contact your account team to enable Gateway filtering for traffic destined to routes behind Magic WAN tunnels.
 If enabled, by default, TCP and UDP traffic sourced from and destined to [RFC1918](https://datatracker.ietf.org/doc/html/rfc1918) space, [WARP](/cloudflare-one/connections/connect-devices/warp/), or [BYO](/byoip/) or [Leased IPs](/magic-transit/cloudflare-ips/) with source port higher than `1023` and destination port lower than `1024` will be proxied/filtered by Cloudflare Gateway.

-Optionally, more specific matches may be specified that override the default:
+Optionally, more specific matches may be specified to override the default:

 - Source IP prefix in a subset of RFC1918 space, or [BYO](/byoip/) or [Leased IPs](/magic-transit/cloudflare-ips/)
 - Destination IP prefix in a subset of RFC1918 space, or [BYO](/byoip/) or [Leased IPs](/magic-transit/cloudflare-ips/)